Floorp-Projects/Floorp/dom/media/webrtc/third_party_build/gn-configs/README.md

          gclient config https://github.com/mozilla/libwebrtc && \
          gclient sync -D --force --reset --with_branch_heads \
         )

+    Note that if one uses `gclient` sync with a different output directory `$MOZ_LIBWEBRTC_GIT` must be set to the original clone directory, and `$MOZ_LIBWEBRTC` needs to be set to the directory created by `gclient sync`.

 6. Now it is time to generate the build files.
 The script should be run from the top directory of our firefox tree.

         ./dom/media/webrtc/third_party_build/gn-configs/generate-gn-build-files.sh

+   Debugging the generate script itself may prove useful, and one can do this by setting the DEBUG_GEN environment variable to a non-empty value.
+This will print everything that the script executes.

 7. Checkin all the generated/modified files and try your build!